 A timeline of Castiel's relationship with Dean and Sam from the first time he showed up until he came back from the void.
-A little bit about jsut his development as a character
+A little bit about his development as a character

 Seasons 4

 Season 9: This is where Dean starts becoming a self-righteous jerk just for the sake of writing conflict into the show.
 Something that Thank God doesn't last more than this season.
-This is where Dean kicks Cass out without explanation, lies to Sam about why and never even really explains to Cass why he kicked him out.
+Dean kicks Cass out without explanation, lies to Sam about why and never even really explains to Cass why he kicked him out.
 Cass has tender moments of protectiveness and friendship with Sam.
 Dean starts getting affected by something called the Mark of Cain.
 Also features the only angel other than Castiel who gets how important humans are and shares his sense of honor.
 An angel named Gadreel who introduces himself as 'Ezekiel'.
 You can guess how well that went down.

 Seasons 10-12 are them being brothers to each other through everything.
 Being family to each-other and growing closer.
 This is where Destiel moments started to feel like teases and just queer-baiting.
 Castiel runs away from them partway through season 12 and actually dies.
 Like they hold a funeral for him and burn his body.
 He comes back a few episodes into season 13 having pissed off an ancient entity so badly that it spit him back out.